GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 ### G. Export a resulting railway layout description

-Once the signalling is generated and simplified, it is necessary to establish the railway routes to create the railway interlocking table.
-A railway route is the simplest path between two consecutive signals in the same direction, using the same tracks.
+Once the signalling is generated, it is necessary to establish the railway routes to create the railway interlocking table.
+A railway route is the simplest path between two consecutive signals in the same direction, using the same tracks (see [[1]](#references)).

 <a name="G.1"></a>
 #### G.1.
-Obtaining table in Design4Rail
+Obtaining the interlocking table in Design4Rail

-To obtain the table of routes is necessary to open the archive generated for this example: "Example_2_B.railml" (if the user keeps the names provided by this repository) using Design4Rail software, as shown in Figure 16.
+To obtain the interlocking table is necessary to use Design4Rail software to open the archive Example_2_B.railml" generated by RNA for this example, as shown in Figure 16.

 ![Figure 16](import_rail_aid_1.png "Figure 16")
 ![Figure 16](import_rail_aid_2.PNG "Figure 16")